 On your last afternoon in Dublin, you can do anything you didn’t have time for at the beginning of your trip.
 But let me recommend two additional items.

 Check out the Winding Stair Bookshop, located across the River Liffey via the Ha’Penny bridge.
 This is one of Dublin’s oldest independent bookshops.
 The front part of this charming bookshop has newer novels and towards the back you’ll find second-hand books.
 On the second floor, there is a highly rated restaurant if you’re in the mood to treat yourself to a nice dinner.

 Wander over to Merrion Square and say hi to a statue of Oscar Wilde.
 There’s a nice park inside the square, but the draw here is really the beautiful Georgian buildings and the doors!
 Most of these are embassies or businesses, in fact, Notre Dame University has an alumnae house here.
 I just enjoyed marveling at the variety of bright doors and their knockers.
 It’s a nice walk to slow down and reflect on your last 7 days in Ireland!

 Until Next Time Ireland

 This 7 day Ireland Itinerary includes my favorite places in Ireland that I truly hope you enjoy as much as I do.
-7 days is not a very long time and I’ve found that moving around frequently while traveling gets tiresome and doesn’t let you connect too deeply to any specific place.
+One week is not a very long time and I’ve found that moving around frequently while traveling gets tiresome and doesn’t let you connect too deeply to any specific place.
 This is why I like basing in Galway, but again if you don’t vibe with any of the places then try an alternative I mentioned.
 And of course, if you fall in love with a town then stay there for longer.